frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 So sometimes, God wants to use our tiredness.
 There are a couple of books about the reality of tiredness.

-John Paul II in his apostolic letter on the *Day of the Lord*, says there is something sacred about our tiredness that God wants to use.
+John Paul II in his apostolic letter on the *Day of the Lord* says there is something sacred about our tiredness that God wants to use.

 Jesus allowed Himself to be tired out from His journey, and so He allowed Himself to sit down beside the well (John 4:6).